Exploring the viability of hydrogen in aiding rail decarbonisation

 Exploring hydrogen safety

-As a new fuel for rail in Scotland, a comprehensive safety analysis has been a central priority.
+As a new fuel for rail in Scotland, conducting a comprehensive safety analysis has been a central priority.
 Modifying existing, often older rolling stock from diesel to hydrogen presents additional, specific safety concerns too.
 Issues like changing weight distributions must be evaluated.
 In addition, our specialist engineers in fire safety and structures support the design teams on rail industry standards compliance and prepare the documentation for submission to the rail assurance body.

 Working alongside Arcola and Abbot Risk Consulting, we have provided technical safety support on all aspects of the integration of new hydrogen components to existing train rolling stock.
 This has included conducting hazard identification on the functional, structural and operational aspects of the train, as well as the refuelling and storage infrastructure at the demonstration site.
-The mitigations defined in each case have been integrated into the design of the train-borne equipment, the operating concept, the maintenance instructions, the route compatibility statment and the site layout.
+The mitigations defined in each case have been integrated into the design of train-borne equipment, the operating concept, maintenance instructions, the route compatibility statement and the site layout.

 A transitional fuel